asperan/git-up/README.md

 * [ ] Parse multiple files in a single call.
 * [ ] Optionfor verbose output

-### Known issues
-* Switching from 'commit' to 'tag or vice versa can cause problems as there could not be a path forward to the new reference.

 ### Gitfile example
 ```
 GlobalOptions:
   updateOnly: y # Boolean (default value: false); If enabled, no repository will be cloned ex-novo